spcl/dace/doc/general/debugging.rst

 use :envvar:`frontend.verbose_errors`.
 For transformations that fail during matching, use :envvar:`optimizer.match_exception`.
 For issues with :ref:`properties`, enable :envvar:`testing.serialization` and :envvar:`testing.deserialize_exception`.

 Below we provide a more detailed methodology for debugging particular issues.
+You can find common errors and solutions :ref:`here <errors>`.

 .. _sdfg-validation: